vania020/wro2025-robotek/README.md

 ## 3. System Setup

 ### *Operating Environment Overview*
-The operating environment of our robotic car is designed as a structure that connects hardware, software, and middleware into a single functional system shown in the diagram below:
+The operating environment of our robotic car is designed as a structure that connects hardware, software, and middleware into a single functional system, shown in the diagram below:

 ```mermaid
 flowchart LR